-- Instead of soymilk, have unsweetened coconut or almond milk.
-I love So Delicious unsweetened coconut milk.
+- Instead of soy milk, have unsweetened coconut or almond milk.

-- Instead of soy ice cream, have no-sugar-added coconut milk ice cream.
-Have you tried So Delicious No Sugar Added Vanilla Bean?
-Amazing.
+- Instead of soy ice cream, have no-sugar-added coconut milk ice cream – this recipe is delicious!

-- Instead of soy protein powder, try my vegan All-in-One Powder.
+- Instead of soy protein powder, try my vegan All-in-One Protein Shakes.

-- Instead of soy cheese, have cashew cheese.
+- Instead of soy cheese, have cashew or almond cheese.

 - Finally, stop eating fake foods like soy burgers!
 Instead choose humanely raised, high-quality sources of protein including grass-fed beef, free-range chicken, wild-caught salmon and other fish, and (if you don’t have an intolerance) organic omega-3 enriched or pasture-raised eggs.

-If you’ve done The Virgin Diet, did you experience any reactions when you challenged soy in cycle 2?
-Share your thoughts below.
-I’d love to hear from you.
+If you've done The Virgin Diet, did you experience any reactions when you challenged soy in cycle 2?
+Share your thoughts on Facebook.
+I'd love to hear from you!